siriusk-MSFT/azure-content/articles/storage-premium-storage-preview-portal.md

 The throughput limit includes both reads and writes to the disk.
 For example, the sum of reads and writes should be smaller or equal to 100 MB per second for a P10 disk.
 Similarly, a single P10 disk can have either 100 MB per second of reads or 100 MB per second of writes, or 60 MB per second of reads with 40 MB per second of writes as an example.

 When you create your disks in Azure, select the most appropriate Premium Storage disk offering based on the needs of your application in terms of capacity, performance, scalability, and peak loads.

+> [AZURE.NOTE] You can easily increase the size of existing disks.
+For example, if you wish to increase the size of a 30 GB disk to 128GB or to 1 TB.
+Or, if you wish to convert your P20 disk to a P30 disk because you need more capacity or more IOPS and throughput.
+You can expand the disk using “Update-AzureDisk” PowerShell commandlet with “-ResizedSizeInGB” property.
+For performing this action, disk needs to be detached from the VM or the VM needs to be stopped.

 The following table describes the scalability targets for Premium storage accounts: